How Whole 30 Changed My Life

-And not even noticing it, is WAY better than having to deal with willpower!
+And not even noticing sweet treats is WAY better than having to deal with willpower!

 This was a huge issue for me and the hardest thing for me to give up.
-I love my artificial sweeteners.
-I was particularly fond of Truvia but I liked several others.
-I used them a lot.
-I made treats with them, and sweetened tea and coffee.
+I loved my artificial sweeteners.

 Selecting food based on its nutritional impact is a new way of seeing food.
 That’s probably the most important impact from W30.
 I eat food not only because it tastes good but because it will nourish me.

-I did Weight Watchers years ago.
-I lost quite a bit of weight.
-However, at the end, when my weight had me down to 20 points a day, I was eating so many food substitutes so that I could have enough food to survive a day.
+When I did Weight Watchers years ago, I lost quite a bit of weight.
+However, at the end, when my weight had me down to 20 points a day, I was eating so many food substitutes that I wasn’t even eating real food any more!
 It’s not an exaggeration to say that I was hungry—a lot of the time.

-I found the whole experience disturbing—not life changing.
-Except that I vowed that I would never count points again! (or diet)
+The whole experience was disturbing—not life changing, except that I vowed that I would never count points again! (or diet)